EDChui/katacoda-scenarios/slack-bot/step3.md

 This part of the tutorial will show how the bot can respond to a "/" command and make a HTTP request to GitHub to query the total number of open issues and pull requests of a repository.

-For example, by doing "/issue_count KTH devops-course" in Slack, the Slack bot will response the total number of open issues and pull requests in the repository https://github.com/KTH/devops-course.
+For example, by doing `/issue_count KTH devops-course` in Slack, the Slack bot will response the total number of open issues and pull requests in the repository https://github.com/KTH/devops-course.

 ## Configuration in Slack App